rocketjishao/tagSeq/README.md

 5. IGV to visualize the result
 In Windows OS:
   Download IGV: (https://software.broadinstitute.org/software/igv/download)
-  Download genome file from IGV for A. thaliana, human, mouse, or E.coli:
+  Download genome file from IGV for A. thaliana, human, mouse, or E.coli: Genome > Load Genome from Server > Select the genome file
+  Import the bam and bam.bai to Windows OS, then: File > Load from File > Select the output.bam file

+6. Use htseq-count to do statistical analysis of each gene in ADPRC- and ADPRC+ groups: